Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 ```

 If you only want to mock a method when it's called with certain parameters, then you can
 do that with argument matchers.
-You can do things like `any()` for anything, `anyInt()` for any integer,
+Mockito defines the matcher `any()` for anything, `anyInt()` for any integer,
-`any(MyClass.class)` for that specific class, or even just enter your own number/string for specific entries.
+`any(MyClass.class)` for a specific class, or even just enter your own number/string for specific arguments.
 The result you specify will only be returned/done when all matchers are satisfied.

 >Note: if there's another condition you need satisfied, you can also create your own matcher if the default ones aren't